-Child Health Cooperative
+Child Health & Sports Cooperative

-By contributing a very small fee every month (transferred to their Children’s Development Khazana account) children become CHC members and learn the importance of budgeting for health care too.
-Child Health Educators (CHE) of CHC are promoters and grassroots health educators among their peers and community.
+By contributing a very small fee every month (transferred to their Children’s Development Khazana account) children become CHSC members and learn the importance of budgeting for health care too.
+Child Health Educators (CHE) of CHSC are promoters and grassroots health educators among their peers and community.
 Every year, selected children undergo training which includes administering first aid, addressing minor health issues and hospital visits to understand the functioning of hospitals.

-CHC is a children’s cooperative which-
+CHSC is a children’s cooperative which-

 1.Promotes Safe and Healthy Living among Children and Communities